High-Multiplicity Fair Allocation Using Parametric Integer Linear Programming: Introduction

-\paragraph{Parametric ILP applications.} Eisenbrand and Shmonin~\cite[Theorem~4.2]{EisenbrandS08} gave an algorithm that, if the number of variables is fixed, solves the given instance of Parametric ILP (PILP) in polynomial time.
+\paragraph{Parametric ILP Aplications.} Eisenbrand and Shmonin~\cite[Theorem~4.2]{EisenbrandS08} gave an algorithm that, if the number of variables is fixed, solves the given instance of Parametric ILP (\PILP{}) in polynomial time (we formally define \PILP{} in the Preliminaries).
+K{\"o}ppe et al.~\cite{KQRT10} showed that one can express the negation of bilevel integer programs (a family of certain linear programs) as \PILP{} and used the result of Eisenbrand and Shmonin to obtain polynomial-time solvability of bilevel integer programs in some restricted cases.

 To the best of our knowledge, Crampton et al.~\cite[Corollary 2.2]{CramptonGKW19} were the first to give an ``interpretation'' of the result of Eisenbrand and Shmonin~\cite{EisenbrandS08} in terms of parameterized complexity analysis.
-More specifically, they showed membership in the complexity class~\textsf{FPT}, that is, they showed a running time~$f(p,n) \cdot |\mathcal{I}|$ for an instance~$\mathcal{I}$ of PILP provided that the coefficients of the matrix~$A$ are encoded in unary.
+More specifically, they showed membership in the complexity class~\textsf{FPT}, that is, they showed a running time~$f(p,n) \cdot |\instance|$ for an instance~$\instance$ of \PILP{} provided that the coefficients of the matrix~$A$ are encoded in unary.
 Using this result Crampton et al.~\cite{CramptonGKW19} initiated the parameterized study of the so-called \emph{resiliency} problems~ (such as the \textsc{Resiliency Closest String} problem).

 Knop et al.~\cite{KnopKM18} used the interpretation of Crampton et al.~\cite{CramptonGKW19} to solve a decade-long-standing open question of \textsf{FPT}-membership of a variant of the \textsc{Bribery} problem in the field of elections manipulation.
 Recently, Bredereck et al.~\cite{BredereckKKN19} also used the interpretation of Crampton et al.~\cite{CramptonGKW19} in the context of fair allocation.
-More specifically, they showed~\cite[Corollary~5]{BredereckKKN19} that finding a fair and efficient allocation is fixed-parameter tractable for few agents and few item types.
+More specifically, they showed~\citep[Corollary~5]{BredereckKKN19} that finding a fair and efficient allocation is fixed-parameter tractable for few agents and few item types.
 The result holds for numerous different concepts of fairness and efficiency.
 Yet, their result holds only when the maximum utility value an agent assigns to an item type and item multiplicities are encoded in unary.
 As we shall shortly see, we are improving upon this result by allowing item multiplicities to be encoded in \emph{binary}.